ucsb-cs148-f21/project-t02-clubrush/team/contributions/contrib_Morgan.md

 the search bar is correctly rendering the page if we click on one of the clubs.
 I also worked on filtering the bubbles so that the users can find the clubs they are interested more easily.
 Currently I am working on the comment section, which allows the users to leave comments on what they think about the club.
 Although I didn't commit a lot to Github since I prefer to finish everything and get everything to work before committing, most of my commits are larger features of our app.
+Also, for some reason, it shows that I have 2 accounts with the same name and one of them does not show on the actual graph, which is the reason why my commits graph fell exponentially after MVP.